MatthewAlexanderFisher/MAS8405-Bayesian-Data-Analysis/README.md

 In total there are three Thursday seminars, each covering and extending content covered in the corresponding week, with a particular focus on practical application using ``R``.
 For each seminar, there is a corresponding folder in this repo with all the materials used in that seminar.
 This includes a PDF of the slides used, the Jupyter notebook files and corresponding ``R`` scripts.
 Please feel free to borrow and rework any of the featured code in future work.

 In the seminars, I will be presenting using a Jupyter notebook using an ``R`` kernel with Visual Studio Code.
 Reading and operating a Jupyter notebook offline will require installation of ``Python`` and executing cells with an ``R`` kernel requires more setup.
 However, you should be able to at least read the notebooks via GitHub on your browser.
-Just in case, I have also provided corresponding ``R`` files with the raw ``R`` code included.
-You should be able to execute these ``R`` files on your computer offline, using an installation of ``R`` - perhaps with an IDE like [RStudio](https://www.rstudio.com/products/rstudio/).
-For ease of use, I would recommend using RStudio with R notebooks over something like Visual Studio Code with Jupyter notebooks.

 Email: matthew.fisher@newcastle.ac.uk

 ### Links and Further readings:

 The following is a list of useful links:
+- [Prior Specification Recommendation](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations): An assortment of prior recommendations for different models.
+It is a bit of a mess, but there is likely some useful advice there if you are struggling in specifying priors.
 - [Advanced Statistical Computing](https://bookdown.org/rdpeng/advstatcomp/): An online book written with ``R`` focussing on statistical computation.
 The relevant material here is the section of Markov Chain Monte Carlo.
 Other sections demonstrate other computational techniques.
 - [Statistical Computing for Biologists](https://bio723-class.github.io/Bio723-book/index.html): An online ``R`` course intended for graduate level biologists.
 The course is really just statistical computing.
 The relevant material are the introduction to ``ggplot`` and ``dplyr``.
 - [JAGS User Manual](https://people.stat.sc.edu/hansont/stat740/jags_user_manual.pdf): If you really want to know all the inner workings of JAGS, the user manual covers pretty much everything.